chuanglun/EBlink/README.md

 	Tip: for windows you could define a context menu item so in explorer bij right mouse clicking the file you can select "EBlink Flash"

 	 If you use mainly STMicro then you could set EB_DEFAULT_SCRIPT=stm32-auto and EB_DEFAULT_PROBE=stlink.
-	 Tip, use EB_DEFAULT_PROBE=stlink,dr to use hotplugging by default.
+	 Tip: use EB_DEFAULT_PROBE=stlink,dr to use hotplugging by default.

 Changes (9-4-2020) Release 2.4
 - Added: The flash option "read"  which will read a memory (also ram) location from target and will return it